Appeal Your House's Assessment to Lower Your Property Tax Bill

-Homeowners could save thousands of dollars with a successful appeal.
-We’d like to think our home values continue to increase because we want to feel that the decision to buy a home will result in a good investment over time.
-When it comes to assessments for tax purposes, it’s better to have the lowest value possible.
+Of course, we’d like to think that our home values continue to increase because we want to feel that the decision to buy a home will result in a good investment over time.
+When it comes to assessments for tax purposes, though, it’s better to have the lowest value possible.
 Review your recent assessment, and consider these factors for appeal:

 - Comparable home prices.
 Look at actual sales of houses in your area.
 Knowing the current market is a key to determining a fair assessment for your house.